MANDAN Historical Society

 Original Layout of Depot from 1931 NP Sketch - Top of Diagram is "Streetside" i.e. North

-The building is one story high built of red brick and is 34 feet wide and 156 feet long, including a 22-foot covered platform at the west end.
-The buidling includes a general waiting room 32 ft x 30 ft, a women's rest room 13 ft x 26 ft, a smoking room 11 ft x 17 ft, a baggage room, 22 ft x 32 ft, an express room 32 ft x 30 ft; toilets, etc. No basement was necessary as the steam for heat was initially furnaished from the nearby engine terminal power plant and subsequently by a steam boiler installed in the basement of the beanery.
+The building is one story high, built of red brick and is 34 feet wide and 156 feet long, including a 22-foot covered platform at the west end.
+The building originally was configured to include a general waiting room 32 ft x 30 ft, a women's rest room 13 ft x 26 ft, a smoking room 11 ft x 17 ft, a baggage room, 22 ft x 32 ft, an express room 32 ft x 30 ft; toilets, etc. No basement was necessary as the steam for heat was initially furnaished from the nearby engine terminal power plant and subsequently by a steam boiler installed in the basement of "The Beanery" building built in 1928 as the food service concession to the west.

 The colonial design is brought out by columned porticos at each main entrance.
-The effect is enhanced by the open balustrade that surmounts each portico and in the depot by the arched transoms of the tow main entrances of the flanking windows.
+The effect is enhanced by the open balustrade that surmounts each portico and in the depot by the arched transoms of the two main entrances of the flanking windows.
 An added feature of the depot is a cupola in the colonial design accented by and encircling balustrade.
 The arched windows and broad fireplace chimney at one end of the lunchroom complete the effect.

 Trackside View of Mandan's Railroad Depot and Beanery 1947 from photo by Leo LaLonde